tmolteno/TART/software/containers/telescope_web_api/README.md

 The server listens on port 5000 (on localhost).
 It is normally deployed using docker-compose from the top level docker-compose.yml.

-Because of this, the following instructions are for development only.
-For normal use, look into the main documentation.
+**Because of this, the following instructions are for development only**.
+For normal use, look into the main [software documentation](../README.md).

 ## Docker Usage for TESTING ONLY